arthtyagi/judge/readme.md

 This open source project is here to stay and be maintained so I would urge you to consider supporting this project by sponsoring it!
 Links included on the Github repo info panel.

 Also checkout one of the other projects, [Geddit 🦄](https://github.com/arthtyagi/geddit) having base structural code for some of the features of DomeCode.

+## A word of thanks

+I also want to thank the Django Developer Community all over the internet for being a good help when I got stuck.